All Episodes

 Philadelphia looks vulnerable.

-The commanders look awful good.
+The Commanders look awful good.

-But it's it's the happiest I've seen you since the Yankee loss in terms of sports.
+It's the happiest I've seen you since the Yankee loss in terms of sports.

-I was watching the Packers, your Giants were on.
+I was watching the Packers.

 No, they didn't.